 February 22, 2021 | Hospitality

-In this two-part series we are looking at what draws the tourist or guest to these luxury bars.
-In part-one we discussed the different elements that go into making luxury drinks worthy of every penny and Instagram Post.
+In this two-part series we have been looking at what draws the tourist or guest to these luxury bars.
+In Part 1, we discussed the different elements that go into making luxury drinks worthy of every penny and Instagram post.
 However, the drink can only get you so far in the world of luxury experiences.
 The best of the best bars are the ones that not only have exceptional drink selections, but also have things such as breathtaking views, interior and exterior décor that transports you, and the best bar staff serving you.

 After looking at the different elements that go into luxury bars all over the world in this two-part series it is abundantly clear that it is a mix of having all the right stuff that makes these bars worth traveling for.
 I implore you to remember a time you went to a bar and think about what made the experience worth-while.
 Was it the drinks?
 The view or the design?
 Or the people who contributed to your experience?
 Money can get you a lot however, it can’t always buy you an impactful experience.